Long-run impulse control with generalised discounting: Preliminaries

 \item[(\namedlabel{Feller}{$\mathcal{A}3$})] (Feller property).
 The uncontrolled Markov process satisfies the $\mathcal{C}_b$-Feller property, i.e. for any $f\in \mathcal{C}_b(E)$ and $t>0$, the map $x\mapsto \mathbb{E}_x[f(X_t)]$ belongs to $\mathcal{C}_b(E)$. \item[(\namedlabel{A2}{$\mathcal{A}4$})] (Uniform ergodicity).
 For any $t>0$ there exists $\Lambda_t\in (0,1)$ such that

 \end{enumerate}

 Let us now provide a more extensive comment on these conditions.

 Assumption~\eqref{Discount} states the properties of the considered discount function.
-In particular, monotonicity is a standard requirement to obtain a proper structure of the time value of money.
+In particular, monotonicity is a standard requirement to obtain a proper structure of the time value of money (the longer we wait for the cash inflow, the less valuable it is from today's perspective).
 Note that typically it is also assumed that $\lim_{t\to\infty}\beta(t)=0$.
 However, in our analysis, we do not directly use this assumption and we may cover both discounted and undiscounted ($\beta \equiv 1$) case.
 Next, note that the inequality stated in~\eqref{eq:beta_mult} could be linked to the decreasing impatience phenomenon observed in economic studies.
-In a nutshell, one may study the behaviour of an individual facing two types of choices: (a) 100\$ today or 101\$ tomorrow, (b) 100\$ in 30 days or 101\$ in 31 days.
+In a nutshell, one may consider the behaviour of an individual facing two types of choices: (a) 100\$ today or 101\$ tomorrow, (b) 100\$ in 30 days or 101\$ in 31 days.
 It was observed that in case (a) people tend to choose an immediate reward of 100\$ while in (b) they are willing to wait a bit longer to get 101\$; see e.g.~\cite{LoewPre1992,Pre2004}, and references therein for details.
 This observation could be quantified by the ``forward-rate'' inequality $\beta(t+s)/\beta(t)\geq \beta(s)$, which is equivalent to~\eqref{eq:beta_mult}.
 Next, the property $\int_0^\infty \beta(s)ds=\infty$ states that the discount function does not vanish too fast.
 In fact, this is a crucial property used in our arguments as it facilitates suitable ergodic properties of the problems.
+More specifically, if $\int_0^\infty \beta(s)ds<\infty$, then the denominator in~\eqref{eq:funct_time_inc} converges to a finite constant and it is not expected that the associated optimisation problem is ergodic.
+In particular, the optimal value of the problem might depend on the initial state and a different form of the Bellman equation is needed; see Proposition~\ref{pr:opt_str_disc_disc} for the argument details and e.g.~\cite{Rob1981} for the analysis of the infinite horizon impulse control problem with (classical) discounting.
 Finally, it should be noted that all conditions from~\eqref{Discount} are satisfied e.g. for the generalised hyperbolic discount function $\beta(t):=\frac{1}{(1+ht)^{\alpha}}$, $t\geq 0$, with $h>0$ and $\alpha\in (0,1]$.